DaSHdotHub/Guess-The-Phrase/README.md

 ### Bugs resolved and unresolved

 On game end.
-After all phrases were asked the hint will be overwritten only when a new game will be started.
+After all phrases were asked the hint will be overwritten only when a new game will be started. <br> <i>Fixed on 01.11.2023</i>

 In the console one error keeps popping out.
 ![Console Error](assets/media/doc/bugs/ConsoleError.webp)<br>